Double Indemnity: Casting

 Edward G. Robinson was reluctant to step down to third billing as Barton Keyes, reflecting that "At my age, it was time to begin thinking of character roles, to slide into middle and old age with the same grace as that marvelous actor Lewis Stone".
 Robinson agreed to take the role in part because he would receive the same salary as the two leads for fewer shooting days.

-For Jean Heather as Lola it was her credited first film role, for Byron Barr as Nino it was his first film role ever, and for Tom Powers as Mr. Dietrichson it was his first film role since 1917.
+Dick Powell was the only actor who actively sought the role of Neff, but Wilder declined because he did not want to cast a singer.
+Wilder ultimately concluded that the part required someone who could simultaneously play a cynic and a likable everyman, a quality he identified in MacMurray's established screen persona.
+The British Film Institute has noted that it was precisely MacMurray's affability that made him such a convincing Neff, arguing that Walter is not innately a bad person but an ordinary man lured into catastrophic decisions, and that an undercurrent of self-disgust runs throughout MacMurray's portrayal.
+James M. Cain, in a letter to MacMurray following the film's release, wrote that the way MacMurray found tragedy in Neff's shallow and commonplace character would remain with him for a long time.